Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Related Work

-In static data visualization scenarios, t-distributed Stochastic Nonlinear Embedding (t-SNE) \cite{maaten2008visualizing} and Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap} are two state-of-the-art methods frequently used for dimensionality reduction.
-Both t-SNE and UMAP first create a graph in the input space, where the vertices are the input points and the edge-weights represent the pseudo-probability of two inputs being in the same local neighborhood. t-SNE calculates the edge-weights by assuming Gaussian distributions in local neighborhoods.
-These pseudo-probabilities are then replicated on an output map of low-dimensionality (typically 2 or 3).
-However, to allow for clear cluster separation, t-SNE assumes the output probabilities to be sampled from a student's t-distribution.
-UMAP follows a different strategy to calculate the edge weights in the input space, by assuming that the local neighborhoods lie on a Riemannian manifold.
-Using this assumption, UMAP normalizes the local pairwise distances to obtain a fuzzy simplicial set that represents a weighted graph similar to that of t-SNE.
-UMAP then uses a suitable rational quadratic kernel function in low-dimensional output space to approximate the edge probabilities of the weighted graph.
+UMAP and t-SNE differ in the selection of base distributions and loss functions. t-SNE calculates the edge-weights by assuming Gaussian distributions for the pairwise distances in the input space but Student’s t-distributions in the output space for a clear cluster separation.
+In contrast, UMAP assumes that the local neighborhoods lie on a Riemannian manifold and normalizes the local pairwise distances to obtain a fuzzy simplicial set that represents a weighted graph similar to that of t-SNE.
+UMAP then uses a suitable rational quadratic kernel function in the low-dimensional output space to approximate the edge probabilities of the weighted graph.
+For the loss function, t-SNE uses KL-Divergence while UMAP uses cross-entropy.
+As a result, UMAP provides higher separation of clusters and more consistent global topology preservation in visualization than t-SNE.

+Due to its success in static data visualization, t-SNE has inspired several general-purpose visualization methods, including Trimap \cite{amid2019trimap} with better global topology preservation, and LargeVis \cite{tang2016visualizing} which is more efficient in large datasets than t-SNE.
+Also, t-SNE has been made more efficient in Barnes-Hut-SNE \cite{van2014accelerating}, extended to suit specific applications \cite{linderman2019fast, song2019improved}, and inspired other application-specific visualization methods such as viSNE \cite{amir2013visne} used on single-cell transcriptomic data.

-Being non-parametric models, t-SNE and UMAP do not retain a mapping from the inputs to the outputs, and thus cannot be directly applied for incremental data visualization.
-Instead, t-SNE and UMAP need to be \textit{reinitialized} and \textit{retrained} at each increment of data.
-In UMAP, the heuristic initialization using spectral embedding (Laplacian Eigenmaps) \cite{belkin2003laplacian} provides some degree of stability in visualizations of datasets from the same distribution as similar datasets have similar nearest neighbor graphs that provide similar graph laplacians.
-However, it remains to be answered how well such heuristic initialization performs when the new data have heterogeneous structure to the existing data.
+However, being non-parametric, t-SNE and its successors \cite{amid2019trimap, tang2016visualizing, van2014accelerating} as well as UMAP need to be \textit{reinitialized} and \textit{retrained} at each increment of data.
+In UMAP, the heuristic initialization using Spectral Embedding (Laplacian Eigenmaps) \cite{belkin2003laplacian} provides some degree of stability in visualizing datasets from the same distribution as similar datasets have similar nearest neighbor graphs that provide similar graph Laplacians.
+However, it was not previously investigated how well such heuristic initializations perform when the new data have a heterogeneous structure to the existing data.